 - Straight examples from Disney Fairies include The Season Ministers, Bobble, Clank, and the bird of prey.

 - Terrence also later got a doll in the toyline, which was included in a playset.

 - Transformers: The Movie:

 - Arcee, the Affirmative Action Girl, who would stay for the rest of the cartoon's run and remained one of the primary main characters (in a show with Loads and Loads of Characters) despite not having an equivalent toy.
-To this day, there hasn't been a transforming toy of G1 Arcee that turns into a car — though both Animated and Prime had namesake characters who did have their own toys.note 2014's Generations line did, however, produce an Arcee toy more faithful to her pink car G1 self.
+Though both Animated and Prime had namesake characters who did have their own toys.note 2014's Generations line did, however, produce an Arcee toy more faithful to her pink car G1 self.

 - The Big Bad of the film, Unicron, a giant robot that transforms into a planet-eating planet, had his toy trapped in Development Hell.
 And perhaps luckily so, considering how little the prototype resembled the character.
 Despite this, he remained a recurring villain in the next season, and his head still orbited Cybertron as a Continuity Nod.
 We finally get a toy when Transformers Armada makes him the final enemy and says this Unicron is one and the same as the old one, unlike everyone else.

 - The people doing the commentary track for Osmosis Jones admitted they had Thrax change a car to suit his appearance to sell toys of that car.
 It never happened.

 - Alice from Transformers: Revenge of the Fallen.